nanos-world/docs/scripting/global-variables/Server.rst

 .. tip:: This is a global variable named ``Server``.
 It is not possible to initialize or create a new instance.
 It's just a global variable.

+.. note:: This is a Server only Namespace.

 .. attention:: This page is under construction.